RobRich999/Chromium_Clang/README.md

 **Optimization-related build tags:**

-Build marked with the "+fulllto" tag utilize whole-program analysis and cross-module optimization using "full" link time optimization.
+Builds marked with the "+fulllto" tag utilize whole-program analysis and cross-module optimization using "full" link time optimization.

 Builds marked with the "+thinlto" tag utilize whole-program analysis and cross-module optimization using "thin" link time optimization.